aau-claaudia/hpc/docs/ai-lab/courses/ai-lab-workshop.md

 ## Terms of use

 * Access is removed at August 1st
-* 12 hour limit on jobs
+* 1 hour default, 12 hour maximum limit on jobs
 * Must not be used for confidential or sensitive data

 ---